BubbleNeumann/Main/README.md

 # Main
-Drafts and ideas for pet projects.
+Drafts, problems from Codeforces and ideas for pet projects.